Skip to content

 2. Assign workspace admins.

-Promote team members to workspace admins so they can begin creating workspaces:
+Promote team members (including yourself) to workspace admins so they can begin creating workspaces:

 • Go to Admin in the left-hand nav.